 - Perform cardiopulmonary resuscitation (CPR)

 Since cardiac arrest is so sudden and lethal, the best defense is preparedness and education.
-With even the slightest chance that you may be vulnerable to a cardiac arrest, you should see your NYC cardiologist or hear doctor to prevent a fatal attack.
+With even the slightest chance that you may be vulnerable to a cardiac arrest, you should see your NYC cardiologist or heart doctor to prevent a fatal attack.

 Sudden Cardiac Arrest Lifesavers